 First hung in the chapel of the Confraternity of the Immaculate Conception in Milan, the ‘Virgin of the Rocks’ was originally set into a larger altarpiece, designed by the master woodcarver Giacomo del Maino.

 By referring to other works by Giacomo, Peter Schade was able to carve the missing elements so that they captured the sense of contemporary designs from the time of Leonardo.
 He paid close attention to a frame by Giacomo from a church in Ponte in Valtellina, North of Milan.
 From this frame, he drew the design for the friezes at the bottom and inside edge of the frame, as well as the leaves in the space between the arches.

 With the carving complete, Schade could then pass his work to visiting conservator Adriano Lorenzelli and the Gallery’s own Isabella Kocum who took on the painstaking work of gilding and toning the frame.

 The result is a frame which gives a much greater sense of the original setting.
-As Schade explains:
+As Schade explained:

 “Because the frame is composed of original elements, and the new additions are closely modelled on contemporary examples, we can display the painting in a way that evokes the flavour of the original setting.”

-The picture’s curator, Luke Syson explains just how Schade’s frame complements the painting:
+Luke Syson, former curator of the painting, explained how Schade’s frame complements the painting:

 "Peter’s new frame – if ‘new’ is quite the right word – is another important factor in helping us understand something of Leonardo’s aims and ambitions for the ‘Virgin of the Rocks’.
 Surrounded by bright gold and blue ornament, the deliberate absence of strong colour in Leonardo’s picture becomes even more striking and its relief is even more effective."